Iqbal Hossain

 Iqbal Hossain (c.
 1950 – 6 December 2019) was a Bangladeshi freedom fighter and politician from Munshiganj.
-He was a member of Jatiya Sangsad representing the Munshiganj-2 constituency during 1988–1990.
+He was a member of the Jatiya Sangsad representing the Munshiganj-2 constituency during 1988–1990.

 Biography

 Hossain took part in the Liberation War of Bangladesh.
 He was the commander of Louhajong unit of Mujib Bahini in 1971.
 He also served as the vice chairman of Muktijoddha Sangsad.
 He was elected as a member of the Jatiya Sangsad from Munshiganj-2 in 1988.

 Hossain died on 6 December 2019 in Apollo Hospital, Dhaka.